LobbyOS/server/contents/apps/lobby-server/src/data/docs/install-app.md

 Follow the instructions below to manually install apps.

 - Download the App's Zip File.
 You can find apps at [Lobby Store](/apps)
+- Create a folder in **contents/apps** with the name of [App ID](http://server.lobby.sim/docs/dev/create-app)
-- Extract the folder in the Zip file to the **contents/apps** direcory of your Lobby installation.
+- Extract the contents in the Zip file to the newly created directory in **contents/apps**.
 - Activate the app through the App Manger of Lobby.